What It’s Like: A Panama Canal Voyage Thrills Way Beyond a Feat of Engineering

-Your exciting adventure starts near Panama City, at the closest port to the Pacific entrance to the Panama Canal.
-A quick cab from the pier will get you to one of the area’s must-see sights, the Frank Gehry-designed Biomuseuo, impressive both for its brightly colored architecture and exhibits highlighting the unique biodiversity that resulted from combining the Atlantic and Pacific.
-Reserve time in Panama City to stroll the cobblestone streets past colorful colonial-era homes and landmarks such as the 18th century Cathedral Basilica St. Mary in the Casco Antiguo (also known as Casco Viejo), the old city.
+If your voyage begins or ends here, definitely plan to stay for an extra day or two because this city, which reminds me of a Central American Miami, has culture, history, and a gleaming urban skyline along with the rush and bother of a busy metropolitan area.
+It’s actually the closest port to the Pacific entrance of the Panama Canal.
+A quick cab from the pier will get you to one of the area’s must-see sights, the Frank Gehry-designed Biomuseo, impressive for its brightly colored architecture and exhibits highlighting the unique biodiversity that resulted from combining the Atlantic and Pacific.
+Reserve time in Panama City’s old town; it’s colonial-era homes and landmarks are beautifully preserved.

-Catch views from many vantage points, including while you sip your latte in your ship’s Yacht Club, with its floor-to-ceiling windows and coffee bar.
-From the outdoor decks, listen to the screech of howler monkeys in the distance, spot some of the more than 500 species of birds on the banks of canal, and wave to the drivers of the “mules” (electric locomotives), equipped with ropes to guide your ship through the Canal’s locks and gates.
+Catch views from many vantage points (we found ourselves mostly spending the day outside, enjoying the views, some of the more than 500 species of birds on its banks, and waving to the drivers of the “mules” (electric locomotives), equipped with ropes to guide your ship through the Canal’s locks and gates.
+It was also fascinating to travel along with other boats, cruise ships and cargo vessels.
+And one big surprise?
+The pastoral beauty of Lake Gatún.

 Bocas Del Toro